Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 Praia da Ursa

 The stunning Praia da Ursa is a white sand beach, just before reaching Cabo da Roca.
 It remains relatively quiet because of the not so easy path, quite steep at times, down to the beach.
-However, the 15-20 minute walk is a small price to pay for the views both during the cliff descent and once on the beach.
+For the few who dare to venture, the 20-minute steep walk is a small price to pay for the views both during the cliff descent and once on the beach.

 Praia do Guincho

-Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach that offers stunning views as well as the perfect spot for surfing.
-Many people cycle along the shoreline path from Cascais to Guincho.
+Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach.
+Usually windy, it’s a great surf or windsurf spot.
+Many people cycle along the 9km shoreline path from Cascais to Guincho.
 There are some nice seafood restaurants in the area (see below).

 How to Get to Sintra, Cascais and Beyond